 Reports and dashboards provide analytical insights that drive business decisions, but they also represent potential vectors for data exposure and performance issues that can affect system stability.
 The complexity of report dependencies and the potential for reports to access large data volumes make analytics deployment among the most technically challenging non-code deployments.
 Report and dashboard failures often manifest as performance problems or data access issues that can be difficult to diagnose and resolve.

-Risk Profile: Analytics components can expose sensitive data through inappropriate sharing or reveal system performance information that shouldn't be publicly accessible.
+Risk Profile: Analytics components can expose sensitive data through inappropriate sharing or reveal system performance information that should not be publicly accessible.
 They also depend on underlying data structures that may change during deployments.

 Deployment Sequence:

-3. Include Dashboard components with visualizations presenting results appropriately
+- Include Dashboard components with visualisations presenting results appropriately

-4. Deploy supporting ReportFolder and DashboardFolder, implementing proper organization
+- Deploy supporting ReportFolder and DashboardFolder, implementing proper organisation

 Analytics deployment complexity increases when reports include complex cross-object queries, custom fields with complex formulas, or when dashboards include multiple reports with different data sources and security contexts.

-• Common Failure Modes: Reports reference custom objects or fields that don't exist in the target environment.
+- Common Failure Modes: Reports reference custom objects or fields that do not exist in the target environment.
 Dashboard components fail to load due to missing underlying report definitions.
-Folder permissions don't properly restrict access to sensitive analytics, creating data exposure.
+Folder permissions do not properly restrict access to sensitive analytics, creating data exposure.
 Complex reports cause performance issues in production due to large data volumes.

 These failure modes often manifest as user-visible errors in reports and dashboards, making them particularly important to catch during deployment validation to prevent user-facing issues that could affect business operations and decision-making processes.